-The next result is probably well known\footnote{It can be viewed as a Banach space valued version of Shur's test Lemma.} but since we are unable to locate a proof in the literature and since we use it several times, we deliver a proof. \begin{lem} Let $(X,\mu)$ is a $\sigma$-finite measure space and $\CH$ a separable Hilbert space.
+The next result is probably well known\footnote{It can be viewed as a Banach space valued version of Schur's test Lemma.} but since we are unable to locate it in the literature and since we use it several times, we deliver a proof. \begin{lem} Let $(X,\mu)$ be a $\sigma$-finite measure space and $\CH$ a separable Hilbert space.
 Consider an element

 such that